-Bonfire Night, also known in the UK as Guy Fawkes Night (as well as Guy Fawkes Day), takes place on November 5 to mark the failure of the 17th-century Gunpowder Plot designed to kill King James I. To this day, people across Britain celebrate with all sorts of fire-related events.
-No matter where you are in the world, you can join the fun by lighting your own bonfire, going to a fireworks show, or learning more about the history of the Gunpowder Plot.
+Bonfire Night, also known in the UK as Guy Fawkes Night (or Guy Fawkes Day), ignites every November 5 to mark the failed 17th-century attempt to blow up Parliament and assassinate King James I. You can mark the occasion by lighting your own bonfire, going to a fireworks show, or learning more about the Gunpowder Plot.

 Someone in Guy Fawkes' group sent a letter to a member of Parliament warning him to stay away from the Parliament building; this member then forwarded the letter to the King, saving his life in the process.

 Just one year after the failed Gunpowder Plot, Parliament passes the Observance of the "5th November Act" to commemorate the king and Parliament in the wake of a deadly assassination attempt.

 Canterbury celebrates with over 100 pounds of gunpowder and 14 pounds of matches — adding food and drink to the party in later years.

 The most famous celebration of Bonfire Night in the world in the English town of Lewes, resembled a riot, resulting in a ban which then resumed peacefully later.

 Why do we still celebrate Bonfire Night?

 It commemorates an annual event, Guy Fawkes Night, observed every November 5 since 1606 when, during the previous year, there was an unsuccessful assassination attempt to kill King James I — and blow up the Westminster building housing Britain’s Parliament.
 Relieved at the rescue of the king, grateful citizens lit bonfires all over London.

 Who celebrates Bonfire Night?

 Citizens throughout the UK, which includes England, Wales, Scotland, and Northern Ireland all celebrate Bonfire Night.